mjfikes/mjfikes.github.io/docs/index.md

 My name is Matthew Fikes.
 Welcome to my data science portfolio.

 I am a graduate student in a data science program at Bellevue University and the Coordinator of Research and Analysis at Mohawk Valley Community College.
-Much of my work involves working with education data for assessment and predictive modeling.
+Much of my work involves using education data for assessment and predictive modeling.

+I am passionate for data and work to leverage the tools of a data scientist to improve academic outcomes for my students.
+Aside from common tools like Python and R I work with Higher Education specific data solutions from Ellucian like Banner and Argos.

 My undergraduate work focused on Studio Art, but I work with both traditional and digital media.
+This creative visual work has fostered an understanding in communicating through visual design which fed into effective data visualization.

 ### Personal Links
 * [LinkedIn](https://www.linkedin.com/in/matthew-fikes-0ab91213/)